HollyT85/books_for_you/README.md

 Due to the change in criteria close to the end of the project, we have been advised to show how our site would work in a relational database model.
 This can be viewed below.

 <b><u>Issues and Bugs</u></b>

+One of the bigger issues I have encountered was using the accordion system to display books, reviews and the ability to add reviews.
+Initially it was because I had styled all 'card' elemements the same way, once I had changed this, I couldn't get the cards to open individually; if one was clicked, they all expanded.
+I resolved this by adding {{ book._id }} to each accordion section so the code realised each new book was it's own individual thing.

+When I was trying to ensure duplicate books could not be use, I had difficulty getting the coding to work as I was trying to code it the same way as checking a username; this resulted in either all books being able to added (even if they were duplicates) or no book being able to be added (even if they weren't duplicates).
+I realised this was not the correct way and I managed to get it funcitoning by pulling out just the author and title and then checking for those.

+I initially had problems with getting reviews to display for all books; they were only displaying for the first book; this was because, in the Python, the reviews were not being compiled as lists so iteration was being stopped after the first round.
+Once I had changed reviews to a list, this fixed the problem.

 <b><u>Technology, Languages and Tools</u></b>